-- 9.4.16 In addition to the watercourses described in Table 9A-2, there are numerous drains and ditches in the study area.
+- 9.4.19 In addition to the watercourses described in Table 9A-3, there are numerous drains and ditches in the study area.
 These are predominantly related to drainage infrastructure in the industrial areas, and many are culverted beneath ground and so their exact course is unclear.
-In places, the drainage channels are visible above ground and are typically of the order of 0.5-1 m in width, ephemeral (i.e. flowing for only part of the year or only after storms), have artificial engineered and sometimes concrete channels. - 9.4.17 There is also a network of small watercourse channels throughout the saltmarsh and wetland area to the south and southwest of Seal Sands.
-Some of these channels were observed on site from the Saltholme RSPB Nature Reserve, and they are small (1-2 m wide) low gradient, single thread, meandering waterbodies that are closely connected to their floodplains. - 9.4.18 Other waterbodies shown in Figure 9.1: Surface Water features and Their Attributes (PEI Report, Volume II) outside of the 1 km Study Area are not included in this assessment where they are upstream of any proposed works and so would not have any pathways through which to be impacted.
-This includes Skelton Beck, Cross Beck, Spencer Beck, Middle Beck, Marton West Beck, Lustrum Beck, Billingham Beck, Cowbridge Beck, North Burn, Claxton Beck and Greatham Beck. - 9.4.19 In total, there are over 250 still waterbodies within 200 m of the Site boundary (see Appendix 13: Aquatic Desk Based Assessment, PEI Report, Volume I) the majority of which are small ponds or artificial standing waterbodies.
+In places, the drainage channels are visible above ground and are typically of the order of 0.5 to 1 m in width, ephemeral (i.e. flowing for only part of the year or only after storms), have artificial engineered and sometimes concrete channels. - 9.4.20 There is also a network of small watercourse channels throughout the saltmarsh and wetland area to the south and southwest of Seal Sands.
+Some of these channels were observed on site from the Saltholme RSPB Nature Reserve, and they are small (1-2 m wide) low gradient, single thread, meandering waterbodies that are closely connected to their floodplains. - 9.4.21 Other waterbodies shown in ES Figure 9-1: Surface Water features and Their Attributes (ES Volume II, Document.
+Ref.
+6.3) outside of the 1 km Study Area are not included in this assessment where they are upstream of any proposed works and so would not have any pathways through which to be impacted.
+This includes Skelton Beck, Cross Beck, Spencer Beck, Middle Beck, Marton West Beck, Lustrum Beck, Billingham Beck, Cowbridge Beck, North Burn, Claxton Beck and Greatham Beck. - 9.4.22 In total, there are over a large number of still waterbodies within 200 m of the Site boundary (see Appendix 13: Aquatic Desk Based Assessment, ES Volume I, Document.
+Ref.
+6.2) the majority of which are small ponds or artificial standing waterbodies.
 The majority of these on the southeast bank of the Tees are small artificial waterbodies and ponds related to the surrounding industrial land use.
-For instance, the Lazenby Reservoirs are located southeast of the Wilton International Site.
 To the northeast of the Tees there are further artificial and industrial waterbodies, such as the large brine reservoirs immediately north of the Site boundary at Saltholme.
 The surrounding wetlands here also include several large, interconnecting waterbodies which attract a great deal of biodiversity interest, especially birdlife.
-The ponds within the Site boundary itself are predominantly very small and generally artificial, with the exception being several waterbodies within the South Gare and Coatham dunes. - 9.4.20 The EA own and maintain a number of flood defence assets along the River Tees near the Site.
+The ponds within the Site boundary itself are predominantly very small and generally artificial, with the exception being several waterbodies within the South Gare and Coatham dunes. - 9.4.23 The EA own and maintain a number of flood defence assets along the River Tees near the Site.
 These include a series of embankments and walls upstream and downstream of the Tees Transporter Bridge (See Map provided by the EA in Annex A).
 There are also demountable defences that when erected create a wall with the same standard of protection as the surrounding defences.
 These are privately owned and maintained by Wilton International site.